 Filing for an adult Guardianship can appear daunting at first.
 However, with some simple guideline, the process can be straightforward.
 A Guardianship allows a person to make medical and placement decisions for another person who is unable to make those decisions (the ward).
 Guardianship is most often used when a person has lost his or her ability to make decisions because of age or incapacity.
 A good example is a parent who can no longer make informed medical decisions because of Alzheimers dementia.
 However, it may also be used when a person suffers an unexpected medical event such as a stroke or brain injury.

 Any interested person can file for Guardianship.
-For example, a child can file for Guardianship of one or both parents.
-A spouse can file for Guardianship of the other spouse.
-A friend or caregiver can also file for Guardianship.
+For example, a child can file for Guardianship of one or both parents; a spouse can file for the other spouse; a friend or caregiver can also file for Guardianship.

 In Michigan, you can either file in the county where the ward resides or is present.
 This means that you can file in the Probate Court in the county in which the ward has his or her permanent address.
 However, if the ward is temporarily staying in a different county, you are allowed to file for Guardianship in that county as well.
 For example, if your parent lives in one county but is hospitalized in a different county, you could file for Guardianship in either county.

 A Guardianship is started by filing a petition with the Probate Court.
 You can obtain this form from the Probate Court office.
 This form is also available online.
 Try to include as much information as possible in the Petition to help the Judge understand why a guardian is necessary.
 You can always attach additional pages of information if necessary.
 If you can, attach any medical records that show problems the ward is having.
 You could also attach a doctor's note stating that the ward lacks the capacity to make medical decisions.
 The proposed Guardian will also need to sign an acceptance of appointment form.
 The Court will also require a copy of the proposed Guardian's driver's license when you file so that the Court can undertake a criminal background check.